run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/backend.md

 | `<component>` <br> &ensp;`resources:` <br> &emsp; `limits:` <br> &emsp; &ensp; `cpu: 500m` <br> &emsp; &ensp; `memory: 512Mi` <br> &emsp; `requests:` <br> &emsp; &ensp; `cpu: 250m` <br> &emsp; &ensp; `memory: 256Mi`  | Pod request and limits  |  `<component>` may be anyone of the following: `backend`, `frontend`, `assetsService`, `identityManager`, `tenantsManager`, `keycloakx`, `grafana`, `authorization`, `orgUnitService`,`policyService`  |
 |<div style="width:200px"></div>| | |

 Use the `--set` syntax in the helm command above.

+!!!
+Note If you modify one of the usernames or passwords (KeyCloak, PostgreSQL, Grafana) after Run:ai is already installed, perform the following steps to apply the change:
+    1. Modify the username/password within the relevant component as well (KeyCloak, PostgreSQL, Grafana).
+    2. Run `helm upgrade` for un:ai with the right values, and restart the relevant Run:ai pods so they can fetch the new username/password.

 ## Next steps
 ### Connect to Run:ai user interface